 Making friends across Hull usually works best when it’s practical and repeatable.
 A coffee in the City Centre, a relaxed catch‑up near the Marina, or an easy evening around the Avenues can be enough to start.
 If you’re based nearer Newland Avenue or the Old Town, meeting locally makes it more likely you’ll see each other again.
 Keep the first plan simple and public, then follow up with something equally easy.
 Drinking Partners makes the first step straightforward so friendships can form naturally.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Hull are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: